Rinya Nakamura: Background

 Rinya is the son of Kozo Nakamura, who was involved in the early development of Shooto in the 90's.
 Having begun wrestling at the age of five, Nakamura's first notable accomplishment in the sport of freestyle wrestling was a bronze medal from the Cadet World Championships in 2011.
 A multiple-time Japanese National medalist at two different weight classes, his most remarkable achievement of his career came at the 2017 U23 World Championships, where he became the champion at 61 kilograms.
-After the delay of the 2020 Summer Olympics due to the COVID-19 pandemic, Nakamura decided to retire from wrestling and hop into the sport of mixed martial arts.
+After the delay of the 2020 Summer Olympics due to the COVID-19 pandemic, Nakamura announced his retirement from wrestling in order to pursue a career in mixed martial arts.

 Mixed martial arts career

 Early career

 In April 2020, Nakamura announced his serious intentions of competing in MMA.
 Nakamura made his professional debut against Takumi Arai in a mixed martial arts reality show Fighting Dreamers on 15 May 2021.
 He won the fight via first-minute knockout.

 He then made his sophomore appearance against Akuri Ronda at Shooto 0725 on 25 July 2021.
 He won the bout via second-round knockout.

 Nakamura faced Yasuyuki Nojiri at Shooto 0116 on January 16, 2022.
 He won the fight via first-minute technical knockout.

-On April 24, 2022, he fought against Aliandro Caetano in POUNDSTORM, and although he was punched in round 1 and cut his right eyelid leading to intense bleeding, he utilised his takedown advantage and won the 3-0 decision.
+On April 24, 2022, he fought against Aliandro Caetano in POUNDSTORM, and although he was punched in round 1 and cut his right eyelid leading to intense bleeding, he utilised his takedown advantage and won the 3–0 decision.

 Road to UFC

-Nakamura faced Gugun Gusman in the Quarter-Finals of the Bantamweight tournament on June 9, 2022 in Road to UFC: Episode 3.
-He won the bout in the first round via americana submission.
+Nakamura faced Gugun Gusman in the Quarter-Finals of the Bantamweight tournament on June 9, 2022, in Road to UFC Season 1: Episode 3.
+He won the bout in the first round via Americana submission.

-Nakamura faced Shohei Nose in the Semi-Finals of the Bantamweight tournament on October 23, 2022 at Road to UFC: Episode 6.
+Nakamura faced Shohei Nose in the Semi-Finals of the Bantamweight tournament on October 23, 2022, at Road to UFC Season 1: Episode 6.
 He won the bout in the first round, knocking out Nose.

-In the finals of the tournament, Nakamura faced Toshiomi Kazama on February 4, 2023 at UFC Fight Night: Lewis vs. Spivak.
+In the finals of the tournament, Nakamura faced Toshiomi Kazama on February 4, 2023, at UFC Fight Night: Lewis vs. Spivac.
 He won the fight via knockout in the first round.
 This win earned Nakamura his first Performance of the Night bonus award.

+Ultimate Fighting Championship

+Nakamura faced Fernie Garcia at UFC Fight Night 225 on August 26, 2023.
+He won the bout in dominant fashion via unanimous decision.

+Nakamura was scheduled to face Brady Hiestand on February 17, 2024, at UFC 298.
+However, Hiestand pulled out due injury and was replaced by promotional newcomer Carlos Vera.
+Nakamura dominated most of the bout on the ground and won by unanimous decision.

+Nakamura faced Muin Gafurov on January 18, 2025 at UFC 311.
+He lost the fight by unanimous decision, leading to his first loss in mixed martial arts.

+Nakamura faced Nathan Fletcher on August 2, 2025 at UFC on ESPN 71.
+He won the fight by technical knockout via a body kick one minute into the first round.